softwaremill/direct-production-pres/README.md

 5. You can now try calling the trip service via OpenAPI.
 Once you do that, you can check in the Grafana dashboard if the trace shows up - after a couple of seconds.
 Go to "explore" from the "hamburger" menu, then switch from Prometheus to Tempo, switch to "Search" and take a look at the available traces.
-6. Finally, run `./frontend-start.sh`.
+6. Finally, copy `ui/.env.example` as `ui/.env` and run `./frontend-start.sh`.
 This should open your default browser with `http://localhost:8081/`.
 Go to `http://localhost:8081/trip` and click the button - the backend service should be called.
 7. You might also open Kafka's control center, choose the `trips` topic, then the "Messages" tab, to view the result of the background streaming.